 Field/Option Description Default View Specify how you want the schematic views to display: Clocks View - Displays all sequential elements connected to clock nets so that clocks in the design can be debugged.
 Dataflow View - Displays objects from a left to right datapath flow.
 This is the default.
 Routing Detail Specify how the tool determines the detailed routing for the design: • Standard - This is the default. • Quick - Direct net connections Display Instance Limit When enabled, uses the specified limit to display instances.
 The default is 10000.

-Field/Option Description Expand Instance Limit When enabled, uses the specified limit to expand instances.
+Expand Instance Limit When enabled, uses the specified limit to expand instances.
 The default is 1000.
 Grow Label Zoom Factor Specify a zoom factor for labels displayed in the schematic view.
 Select a value between 1 and 10, where labels are shown increasing in size respectively.
 Changes will appear in the next opened schematic view.
 The default is 2.
 Allow Automatic Grouping When enabled, automatic grouping is performed.
 Show View Names When enabled, module names are displayed.
 Show Instance Names When enabled, instance names are displayed.
 Show Port Names When enabled, port names are displayed.
 Show Pin Names When enabled, pin names are displayed.
 Show design out of date popup message When enabled, shows the design out of date popup message.
+[BETA] Use new hierarchy browser When enabled, the new Hierarchy Browser displays the RTL schematic at the instance level (Instance Hierarchy tab) and design level (Design View tab), in the next schematic displayed.
 Restore Defaults Click this button to reset all options to their defaults.